amnh-sciviz/amnh-sciviz.github.io/_projects/vrex.md

 ## <i>T. rex</i>: Skeleton Crew

-<i>T. rex</i>: Skeleton Crew is AMNH’s first interactive VR experience.
+<i>T. rex: Skeleton Crew </i>is AMNH’s first interactive VR experience.
 We developed the wireless, multiplayer experience in partnership with HTC VIVE and in collaboration with Immersion VR.
-It’s featured in the Museum’s special exhibition <a href="https://www.amnh.org/exhibitions/t-rex-the-ultimate-predator" target="_blank">T. rex: The Ultimate Predator</a>, running March 2019-August 2020.
+It’s featured in the Museum’s special exhibition <a href="https://www.amnh.org/exhibitions/t-rex-the-ultimate-predator" target="_blank"><i>T. rex: The Ultimate Predator</i></a>, running March 2019-August 2020.

 Learn more about the project in this behind-the-scenes trailer.